peterkuma/masters-thesis/chapters/06_shortwave-intermittency.md

 There were a number of additional technical considerations which needed to be taken into account when implementing shortwave intermittency in a 3D model:

-1. **Solar declination.** Solar declination varies during the intermittence period.
+1. **Solar declination.** Solar declination varies during the intermittency period.
 In our case, the model does no provide the scheme with solar declination for the subsequent time steps, nor a straighforward way of calculating it[^3].